All good things must come to an end. That should not apply to the hot water in your shower, however.

 Here you can check out my list of the best whole house tankless water heaters so you can get an idea of what they are all about.

-You’ll never have to deal with running out of hot water no matter how long your teenagers like to stay there.
+You’ll never have to deal with running out of hot water, as long as you size your water heater correctly.

 2 – Your Water Heater Is Too Small